 Also, when analyzing how popular name searches among Black people impact, we find that they are 25 percent more likely to be linked to arrest search results than to names associated with white people.
 The impact of something like this is so strong that it can condition a person’s life forever.

-So while you see these sexist, racist, and even homophobic patterns, when it comes to answering the question of whether AI is all this, the answer can’t be a strong statement because AI models can only respond to what they’ve learned.
+So while you see these sexist, racist, and even homophobic patterns, when it comes to answering the question of whether Artificial Intelligence is to blame for all this, the answer can’t be a strong statement because AI models can only respond to what they’ve learned.
 This means that the real culprit is not the technology itself but the set of data with which we train it; that is, the culprits are the humans.
 This leads us to the fact that ethical training in AI is fundamental.

 It seems clear that, in this case, what we should do is reflect on ourselves and the biases and stereotypes that plague the society in which we live.
 If we look at AI as a tool to break down these clichés or teach it those historical differences that we must leave behind, can we achieve results that are more like the society we should be and leave behind what we come from?

 Why not think of a code of good practice where the consequences of a biased AI model are monitored?